___________________________________________________________________________

 They respond very quickly to rain and within two days send up swelling pink flower heads.
 Within two more days, the swelling pink flower heads burst out as open expanding tubes of pink lily flowers.
 Suddenly from nowhere, there will be hundreds of beautiful lily flowers throughout the garden and down our driveway.

 Within about a week of flowering, swelling heads of seeds develop which then break open to release many flat winged seeds within another week.
 These seeds then fall to ground or blown by the wind to more distant areas.
-This is why Storm Lilies are in small clumps or single lilies out the middle of the lawn.
+This is why Storm Lilies are in small clumps or single lilies out the middle of our lawn.

 In December after the rain, there were hundreds of pink lily flowers out every wherein our extensive garden and down our driveway.
 In the garden, they are everywhere whereas with our extensive driveway, I planted bulbs on either side of the driveway for viewing the flowers after rain.